Caleeeb/gifcast/README.md

 1. Great ideas that showcase our knowledge and strengths.

-2. A simple, yet effective application with smooth design and functionality.
+2. A simple - yet effective - application with smooth design and functionality.

 3. Programming two different web APIs to communicate and share data to improve the user experience.